Automattic/jetpack/projects/plugins/jetpack/to-test.md

 ### The usual stuff

 We have made changes to the connection flow, deprecated some old methods, and did some general cleanup.
-Please test the connection flow, be creative - try stopping half-way, try plans, try disconnecting, etc. Bonus points for trying it in different locales.
+Please test the connection flow.
+Be creative - try stopping half-way, try plans, try disconnecting, etc. Bonus points for trying it in different locales.
 Good places to test locales: Jetpack Notifications, Facebook sharing buttons, Instant Search, etc.

 ### Newsletters